zry98/movistar-home-hacks/IGW5000/README.en.md

 ![igw5000-usb-port-connection-1](../img/igw5000-usb-port-connection-1.jpg)

-Flash a USB drive with your favorite Linux distro, it is recommended to use a lightweight desktop environment like Xfce, considering the Movistar Home has only 2 GB of RAM.
+Flash a USB drive with your favorite Linux distro.

+Considering the Movistar Home has only 2 GB of RAM, it is highly recommended to only use a [window manager](https://wiki.archlinux.org/title/Window_manager).
+If you want to use a full desktop environment, consider using a lightweight one like _Xfce_.

 Connect a keyboard and the drive to a USB hub and connect it to Movistar Home.
 Power it up while pressing the <kbd>F2</kbd> key, it will boot into the BIOS (UEFI) setup, navigate to the last tab (`Save & Exit`), select your USB drive (should be something like `UEFI: USB, Partition 1`) in the `Boot Override` menu, press <kbd>Enter</kbd> key to boot it.